Discover Real-Time Updates from Our Market Data Results

 4. More and more brokers are entering the market – and it is difficult to tell who is a real buyer and who is only a broker.
 We do not feel that Sellers should retain brokers that they have to pay in this sector and can, either through direct contact with purchasers or by working through Buyer paid intermediaries, obtain better pricing without doing so.
 Additionally, TCA does not usually recommend the use of law firms or attorney’s that specialize in the wireless sector, as any good real estate attorney can handle the type of documentation associated with these transactions on a more cost-effective basis.
 It is also unusual for a law firm to be compensated on a percent of purchase price basis.
 A Seller should want his attorney to be unbiased with respect to whether a transaction closes or not.

-5. Reiteration: Marketing caveat venditor (Seller Beware): Site Owners that sell for less than they should are sometimes sold on the promise of the buyer bringing additional tenants to their property.
+5. Reiteration: Seller Beware: Site Owners that sell for less than they should are sometimes sold on the promise of the buyer bringing additional tenants to their property.
 Many, if not all, financial aggregation firms offer ‘sharing’ arrangements for future revenue they claim they can bring to your site.
-In the case of cell towers (vs. rooftops), only the TOWER OWNER has anything to do with soliciting new tenants – so a pure-play financial buyer of your ground lease cannot do anything to bring more revenue to the property.
+In the case of cell towers (vs. rooftops), only the TOWER OWNER has anything to do with soliciting new tenants – so a 3rd party purchaser of your ground lease under a tower cannot do anything to bring more revenue to the property.
 In the case of both cell tower or rooftop installations, only the strategic firms and the carriers themselves determine where sites are needed, and most, if not all, of the financial aggregators, do nothing about marketing your property.
 Large cell tower companies offering to buy your rooftop may be conflicted with respect to whether to put the next carrier on your property or on their tower, which would be more profitable.
 Bottom line: Don’t be fooled by groups that pitch you on how they will bring you more revenue down the road.
 Few firms actually even try, and if it happens at all, it will be purely up to the carriers that need coverage in your area, not the buyer of your lease.

 Get an offer from Tower Capital Advisors today and see how it compares to what you have been offered in the past.